raphw/byte-buddy/byte-buddy-gradle-plugin/README.md

-# Byte Buddy Maven Plugin
+# Byte Buddy Gradle Plugin

 The **Byte Buddy Gradle Plugin** enables you to apply bytecode enhancements during the build process.
 To activate this process, add the following sections to your project Gradle build file: